mrocklin/blog/_posts/work/2018-07-08-protocols-pickle.md

 IPython parallel, Ray, or anything else.
 We didn't solve a Dask problem, we solved an ecosystem problem.

-I have to solve this problem frequently enough in other libraries that I've noticed two common, and I believe incorrect, beliefs that I'd like to address:
+However before we solved this problem we discussed things a bit and I ran into two beliefs that I often find in these situations that I believe to be
+incorrect:

 1. Pickle is slow
 2. You should use our specialized way to serialize objects instead